Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 One strategy parents can use for college savings is a custodial account.
 It’s an investment account that a parent or other adult can start on behalf of a child in their life.
 The child will take over the account at a certain age—usually either 18 or 21.

-You should read all details of a custodial account before opening one for your child.
+You should read all the details of a custodial account before opening one for your child.
 There may be gift taxes involved, and the child may also need to pay taxes on earnings eventually.
 But one great thing about custodial accounts is that they don’t need to be used only for college.

-A custodial account can be great if you want to keep options open for your child.
 In case they decide to pursue an alternate path like the military or opening their own business right after high school, this might be more useful than a 529 plan.

 529 plans